Afro-Uruguayans: History

 The Day of Kings was a celebration portrayed by Africans and was heavily influenced by the Catholic religion and how it was mixed with African ideals.
-African traditions were incorporated into the Military uniforms and flag of Uruguay in order to capture the sense of community and the value of culture.
+African traditions were incorporated into the Military uniforms and flag of Uruguay to capture the sense of community and the value of culture.
 This furthered the sense of belonging in these militias, where African battalions could highlight their military role in the founding of the nation.